 Team relay events will always be Draft-Legal with the exception of NZ Schools Under 12, Under 13, Under 14 and Under 16 events which shall be be Draft-Illegal.
-The relevant Tri NZ rules in regard to the Bike Equipment which is allowed shall apply accordingly (i.e. Draft-Legal equipment rules for all except for NZ Schools U12, U13, U14 and U16 where Draft-Illegal equipment rules shall apply)

-Triathlon New Zealand Competition Rules. - Version 2022 - Effective August 20
+Triathlon New Zealand Competition Rules. - Version 2024 Effective October 2024